Senzing/mapper-csv/README.md

 ## Python module tutorial

-If using the python module approach, complete the following steps ...
+If using the python module approach, complete the following steps:

 Review the [mappings/test_set1.py](mappings/test_set1.py).
 It was built by the csv_analyzer which incorporates the columns in the csv file into the python_template.py file.
 The next step is to edit that file to assign a data source, set the record ID and map the column values.
 The csv_analyzer stats are provided for each column so that you can see how populated each is and what